-During 2018, we aim to further reduce our environmental impact by reducing our greenhouse gas emissions and complete the successful implementation of our energy management system, ISO 50001.
+During 2018/19, we aim to further reduce our environmental impact by reducing our greenhouse gas emissions and to successful achieve our 20% energy reduction within 5 years for energy management system (ISO 50001).
 Significant investment has been made in being able to monitor our resource consumption accurately which attributes significantly to the reduction and monitoring of our indirect emissions.
-Various projects were completed in 2016.

-During the period of 2012 - 2017, we have seen a reduction based on the compliance period of 01/01/2015 to 31/12/2016 of 53% absolute reduction in greenhouse gas emissions.
-We envisage further reduction at the end of December 2017 for the reporting period 2017.
+During the period of 2012 - 2018, we have seen a reduction based on the compliance period of 01/01/2015 to 31/12/2017 of 67% absolute reduction in greenhouse gas emissions.
+We envisage further reduction at the end of December 2018 for the reporting period 2018.